bme-db-lab/opencypher-tck-tests/README.md

 * [Scala plug-in](https://plugins.jetbrains.com/idea/plugin/1347-scala).
 * [Xtend plug-in](https://plugins.jetbrains.com/idea/plugin/8073-xtend-support).
 If the built-in installer does not work, download the `org.eclipse.xtend.idea-2.10.0.zip` and install it manually using the [install plugin from disk](https://www.jetbrains.com/help/idea/2016.3/installing-plugin-from-disk.html) feature.

-Import the repostitory as a Gradle project.
+Import the repository as a Gradle project.
 If you previously imported the project, go to the Gradle view and update the project.

 ### Eclipse